liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/02-publishing-basic-web-content/05-other-content-options.markdown

 That's pretty much all there is to basic content creation.
 Whole sites have been created this way.
 But if you want to take advantage of the full power of
-@product@'s WCM, you'll want to use structures and templates or Fragments.
+@sharepoint@'s WCM, you'll want to use structures and templates or Fragments.
 You'll cover these topics next.

 ## Organizing Structure Names